nolanlawson/sugar-pouch/README.md

 SugarPouch is a PouchDB plugin that offers a simpler, more streamlined API for some common PouchDB operations.
 It's syntactic sugar, but in many cases it's also a utility belt.
 If PouchDB is jQuery, think of SugarPouch as underscore.

+**Warning!
+This is vaporware.
+I'm doing doc-driven development, so I'm writing the docs before I write any working code.
+Do not be tricked by this README into thinking that this is a working plugin!
+This warning will be removed when it's ready.**
 API
 ---